szaumoor/ZSTweaks/README.md

 - Dagger of the Star +5 becomes one of the few privileged +6 weapons and inflicts +2 electric and fire damage per hit
 - Star Bolt: Increased the chance to trigger elemental effects to 15%, the difference being, you have equal chances of triggering fire damage, electrical damage, or both (5% chance each).

+Finally, it has a charge ability usable twice per day called Heavenly Strike, that causes a lightning bolt to fall from the sky dealing 6d6+24 electrical damage (save vs. Breath at -5 to take three quarters of the damage) followed shortly by a column of fire that deals 6d6+24 fire damage (save vs. Breath at -5 to take three quarters of the damage).
+The fire damage spreads to enemies that stand too close to the fire, which deals 60% of the potential fire damage.
+Doing this, also empowers the wielder's attacks for 1 turn, dealing +2 fire and electrical damage per hit.

 **Component 1490:** Make Neb's Nasty Cutter have an unlimited amount of poison

 The dagger will always cause 20 poison damage over 10 seconds if a save vs. Death is failed and never deplete.